GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge.md

 ### Rules

-See the <a href="{{ site.baseurl }}/assets/document-library/Official Challenge Rules - PSCR First Responder UAS Endurance Challenge April2020.pdf">official rules document</a> for details on all aspects of the challenge.
+See the <a href="{{ site.baseurl }}/assets/document-library/Updated Official Challenge Rules -PSCR First Responder UAS Endurance Challenge August2020.pdf">official rules document</a> for details on all aspects of the challenge.

 <!-- Judging start -->
 ### Judging Criteria